Clovis Police Department arrests man after pursuit near Peach and Ashlan

 FRESNO, Calif.
-(KFSN) -- The Clovis Police Department has arrested a man after a pursuit began near Peach and Ashlan Avenues.
+(KFSN) -- The Clovis Police Department has arrested 24-year-old Joshua Ryan after a pursuit began near Peach and Ashlan Avenues.

-According to police, officers tried to pull over a driver.
+According to police, officers tried to pull Ryan over.
 After a short pursuit, he ran from the car and jumped fences in the Peach and Ashlan neighborhood.

+Police also say he forced himself into an apartment where the residents were home, seeing him run in as the residents were running out.

+Authorities say Ryan faces multiple felony charges, including residential burglary, evading a police officer and violation of probation.

 The Clovis Police Department thanked the Fresno Police Department for contributing to the search.